Feedback Survey Policy

 - made statements that reveal that they, or another person, may be at risk either physically or mentally.

-4.23 The associate dean (teaching and learning) or Director, New Business must be informed of these exceptions and decide whether to identify the individual.
+4.23 The associate dean (teaching and learning) or Executive Manager, Education Partnerships and Product Strategy Unit must be informed of these exceptions and decide whether to identify the individual.
 UTS has the authority to identify the individual in question and pursue appropriate action as an authorised exemption for the use of personal information under the Privacy Policy and the Privacy Management Plan (available at Privacy regulations).
 Where identification is required, the associate dean (teaching and learning) must notify Performance Evaluation to authorise appropriate action.

 4.24 With the permission of the associate dean (teaching and learning), staff members may disclose results for the subjects they have taught to other parties, or use summary data in analytical and scholarly studies that may be published, provided that the anonymity of individuals is maintained.
 Disclosure should be managed in line with this policy (refer Reporting and access), the Privacy Policy, the Data Governance Policy and the Research Policy.